the-turing-way/the-turing-way/project_management/workshop_advert.md

 Funders and publishers are beginning to require that publications include access to the underlying data and the analysis code.
 Researchers can be supported in doing this through [myBinder.org](https://mybinder.org/) which allows you to share your software with others in the form of a single clickable link, making it easier for users and removing the need for you to worry about supporting lots of different platforms.
-This is a huge step forward in terms of supporting reproducibility but the public Binder instance, [myBinder.org](https://mybinder.org/), requires all code and data to be fully open, and computational power is limited.
+This is a huge step forward in terms of supporting reproducibility but the public Binder instance, [myBinder.org](https://mybinder.org/), requires all code and data to be fully open, and computational power and data storage is limited.
 One solution to this is to host your own [BinderHub](https://binderhub.readthedocs.io/en/latest/) locally, allowing you to control who has access to code and data and to provide greater computational power.

 During this free workshop we will demonstrate how to build your own BinderHub on Microsoft Azure cloud computing resources.